TheCodemasterZz/architect/README.md

 # Installation

-You can use composer to create The Architect project.
+You can use composer to create the project.

 ```php
 composer create-project architect/architect -s dev